hieuvp/learning-python/advanced-tutorials/multiple-function-arguments/README.md

 ### `**kwargs` - Keyword Arguments

 > It is also possible to send functions arguments by keyword,
-> so that the order of the argument does not matter, using the following syntax.
+> so that the order of the argument does not matter.
-> The following code yields the following output: The sum is: 6 Result: 1

 <br />